davidgiga1993/libgdx/README.md

 # Fixes
 ## Android 6.0
-A bug in proguard and android 6.0 causes crashes in code which can never crash.
+A bug in proguard and android 6.0 causes crashes in code which is actually stable.
+This rare crash condition has been fixed.
-This is taken care of in this fork.

 ## Android Multitouch